izDizR34567yN/DSC232R-GroupProject/README.md

 2) Handling Missing Data
     - We determined how many null values there are per attribute, and wrote findings to a new file
     - The categorical data was explored to an idea of the distribution of values

+3) Normalize the data
+   - Normalize numerical values to address any skew in the data